 Guys, have you ever watched action movies and wished you had a set of pythons or guns bulging out from under your t-shirt?
 Ladies, have you ever desired tone, fit arms that look great in tank tops?
 If you have, you’ve certainly come to the right place.
 A good calisthenics bicep workout will help strengthen your biceps without the use of weights.

-And not only were my arms bigger, but they were also more toned and defined.
-So for you females who definitely don’t want huge, masculine arms, [tweet_box design=”box_08″]bodyweight biceps training can most definitely help you attain the “toned” look you are probably going for.[/tweet_box]
+Not only were my arms bigger, but they were also more toned and defined.
+So for you females who definitely don’t want huge, masculine arms, a calisthenics bicep workout training can most definitely help you attain the “toned” look you’re probably going for.

 I hope you enjoy.
 Let’s begin!